epklein/epklein.github.io/_posts/2023Q4/2023-11-20-career-development-approach.md

 Consider the following in this step:

 - While your vision of the desired future provides direction, remember it's equally important to remain adaptable.
 As you grow personally and professionally, your aspirations evolve.
 Make it a practice to reflect on and revise your vision at least annually.
-- In case of your desired future shift, you must communicate these changes to your manager.
-Together, you can discuss the implications for your current role and explore a transition plan that aligns with your new objectives.
+- In case of a shift in your desired future, you must communicate these changes to your manager.
+Together, you can discuss the implications of this change on your current role and explore a transition plan that aligns with your new objectives.

 ## Define your development objectives